bluesillybeard/Pinc/readme.md

 None of these are going to be implemented any time soon - if ever.
 - Playstation 4/5
     - their custom proprietary grahpics API will make this difficult as this library is open source and WILL NOT support the existence of closed source components.
 Sorry playstation developers, your platform is fundamentally incompatible with the open source model.
-    - I've heard they support Vulkan
+    - I've heard they support Vulkan, but their NDA makes it hard to find things out
 - BSD
     - BSD might already work (due to X11), however it is not tested.
 - Haiku

 ## Next steps for this library
-- Work on the API until it feels ready enough
 - X11
     - The last revision to the header was in 1997.
 I think there won't be any problems running on older systems.
 - OpenGL 2.1